 Desmond Clarke (b.
-1989) is a composer and oboist based in the north of England.
-His music has been performed extensively around the UK, particularly in Yorkshire, as well as throughout Europe and in North America.
+1989) is a composer, oboist and visual artist based in the north of England.
+His work has been performed and exhibited extensively around the UK as well as throughout Europe and in North America.

 His compositional interests include the use of algorithmic and stochastic processes, microtonality, spectral techniques and just intonation to explore sounds, systems and structures.